kyma-project/community/concepts/eventing-code-guidelines.md

   </details>

-- Capitilize the component names, i.e. Event Publisher, or EventingBackend:
+- Capitalize the component names, i.e. Event Publisher, or EventingBackend:
   ```go
   namedLogger.Debug("Event Publisher deployment not ready...")
   ```
 - In order to recognize the error logs easier, they should have the following structure:
-  *past tense started with **Failed to...**, after that the error wrapped with some meaningful context*:
+  *past tense started with **Failed to...**, followed by the error wrapped with some meaningful context*:
     ```
     namedLogger.Errorw("Failed to update Event Publisher secret", "error", err)
     ```
-- Capitilize all the logs, including the error messages:
+-  Capitalize the first letter of the first word in the logs, including the error logs:
   ```go
   namedLogger.Debug("Creating secret for BEB publisher")
   ```